KaHIP/KaHIP/README.md

 cd build
 cmake ../ -DCMAKE_BUILD_TYPE=Release
 make
+cd ..
 ```

 We also provide the option to link against TCMalloc.
-If you have it installed, run cmake with the additional option -DUSE_TCMALLOC=O.
+If you have it installed, run cmake with the additional option -DUSE_TCMALLOC=On.

 For a description of the graph format (and all other programs) please have a look into the manual.